 #5 The Helicopter Design Clients

 If only these clients have the skills to design, they’d rather do it themselves.
 It is not a trust issue that they have but they badly want work to turn out the way they desire it to.
-So, more than anyone, designers would work on design projects under their full supervision.
+So, designers would work on design projects under their full supervision.

 Expert designers tackle this issue by assuring these graphic design clients that they will work the hardest at creating a perfect work.
 Doing so will enable the trust-building process towards designers.
 At our best, we establish constant communication and updates to ease the process and show proactiveness.

 #6 The “Lemme Get a Sample”